itmo-infocom/UNIX-Linux-online-course/texts/under_the_hood/09_special_permission_bits.md

 2755 -rwxr-sr-x /bin/crontab
 ```

 Another question -- do you have any ideas about the implementation of the `ps` utility?
-Actually it seems pretty simple - we just need to open the special file '/dev/mem', read the current process table from it and print it to stdout.
+Actually it seems pretty simple - we just need to open the special file '/dev/mem', read the current process table from it and pretty print it to stdout.
 But for this we do not have permission to read memory:
 ```
 $ ls -l /dev/mem
 crw-r----- 1 root kmem 1, 1 Sep  1 21:39 /dev/mem